ietf-teep/architecture/draft-ietf-teep-architecture.md

-  - Additional Claims: (Optional - May be empty set) A TAM or SP may require specific additional claims in order to address potential assumptions, such as the requirement that a device's REE performed a secure boot, or that the device is not currenlty in a debug or non-productions state.
+  - Additional Claims: (Optional - May be empty set) A TAM or SP may require specific additional claims in order to address potential assumptions, such as the requirement that a device's REE performed a secure boot, or that the device is not currently in a debug or non-productions state.
 A TAM may require a device to provide a device health attestation that may include some claims or measurements about the REE.
     These claims are TAM specific.